Dissecting Owl Pellets: What Tools and Accessories Do You Need? January 18 2017

 While animal remains may be easy for your students to spot and identify, they may have a harder time finding and identifying things like seeds, leaves, and crops.
 We suggest starting with our leaf identification kit for your first experiment.
 You can also help your students by providing them with cards or cheat sheets that help them see these types of things hiding in the pellets.

 Looking for an all-in-one package that can meet all your students’ needs?
-Look for a dissection kit that includes the tools and accessories you want.
+Look for owl pellet investigation labs and dissection kits that include the tools, worksheets and accessories you want.

 Genesis, Inc. has been providing science educators with all their owl pellet dissection needs for the last 25 years.
 Contact us to find out what accessories can enhance your student’s science experience.